BNasmith/PTForsyth/PTFWorkofChrist.md

 ciliation of a whole world that guarantees the final perfecting of that world by its Creator.
-How do we know that creation is going to be perfected ?
-How do we know that it is to be to the glory of God who made it and called it good ?
-How do we know the world will not be a failure for God with all but the group of people saved in an ark of some kind ?
+How do we know that creation is going to be perfected?
+How do we know that it is to be to the glory of God who made it and called it good?
+How do we know the world will not be a failure for God with all but the group of people saved in an ark of some kind?
 We only know because we believe in the reconciliation of the whole world in Christ's
 Cross.
-There is a great deal of pessimism to-day, much doubt as to whether perfection really remains for the whole world ; and you find people in the burdened West drawn to the Buddhistic idea of the human soul's ex- tinction.
+There is a great deal of pessimism to-day, much doubt as to whether perfection really remains for the whole world; and you find people in the burdened West drawn to the Buddhistic idea of the human soul's ex- tinction.
 Some Christians content themselves